Fearless (The Bravery song)

 "Fearless" is the second single from American indie rock the Bravery's eponymous debut album (2005).
 It was released in the United Kingdom on May 23, 2005, and charted at number 43 on the UK Singles Chart.
 The B-side is a cover of the U2 song "An Cat Dubh".
-The music video shows the band playing on speedboats.
+The music video shows the band playing on speedboats of a shipping container terminal harbor.